 Remember, warm and comfortable.
 Better to be too warm and be able to take a layer off, than too cold and frozen and moany.

 Personally, I wouldn’t bother with thermals, but that depends where you’re going and how cold you get.
-I think they’re more of a skiing thing.
-Up to y’all.
+I think they’re more of a skiing packing list thing.
+Up to you!

 - I didn’t bother with shampoo and conditioner, seeing as the hotel provided and it was only two nights, but depends how often you like to wash your hair (me?
 Twice a week).